Panel Discussions: What Are They and How to Succeed at Them

-Collect this information by crowd-sourcing it before the event itself – use an online question collecting tool (like ours!) to ask your audience what they’d like answered during the panel and incorporate them into the discussion.
+Collect this information by crowd-sourcing it before the event itself—use an online question-collecting tool (like Pigeonhole Live!) to ask your audience what they’d like answered during the panel and incorporate them into the discussion.

-With more audience information, panellists will be able to use the right use cases or anecdotes to tailor their answers for maximum relatability, impact, and resonance.
+With more audience information, panelists will be able to use the right use cases or anecdotes to tailor their answers for maximum relatability, impact, and resonance.

 4. Have a strong moderator

 Moderators play a significant role in the success of a panel discussion.
 A good moderator can elevate a simple sharing session to an active and fascinating dialogue.
 A bad moderator can turn an otherwise engaging conversation into a snooze fest.

 - Managing the time and keeping the conversation moving forward

 - Preventing any one or two panelists from dominating the discussion

 - Steering panelists in the right direction and reigning things in if the discussion gets too off-topic

 - Clarifying jargon, terminology, and concepts that the audience may not be familiar with

 - Paraphrasing or bridging concepts to highlight key takeaways and help the audience connect with the conversation on stage